 Registration and/or visa

 For European citizens, it is very easy to live in Italy.
 After 90 days you have to register at the town hall of your city or village.
-Be prepared that when you are without a job they might want to ask you a proof of sufficient means to support yourself financially.
+Be prepared that when you are without a job they might want to ask you for proof of sufficient means to support yourself financially.

 If you are not from 1 of the 27 European countries that have the right to work and live anywhere within those countries you have to get a visa.
 For once your Schengen visa expires, you are illegal in the country.